HeloiseS/Graphics/README.md

 * 1. I can have access to my stuff anywhere in the world so long as I have an internet connection
 * 2. Some people don't fancy messing about in inkscape for 3 hours to get a graph to look nice.
 So all my stuff is placed under an open license (see below for details): you can use and modify this at will and for free so long as you give credit.

+**If you end up using these resources and use twitter, send me a pic of the result @sydonahi!
+I'd love to see this stuff being useful to people!**

+**I do a lot of this for fun, so I'm more than happy to make custom graphs on requests for free.
+Hit me up on twitter @Sydonahi or send me an email hftsevance@gmail.com**

 ## Science Graphics